 d) DIY DDoS protection using Linux boxes and the good old packet filter.

-- Cons: You need to have at least 100G Uplinks and expesive dedicated servers to process all fast incoming/outgoing traffic, You have to manage all the network issues your self and if you saturate your link with the upstream BGP provider they may drop your traffic and/or blackhole you anyways as no one wants unwanted bandwidth costs & saturated links by malicious traffic or bogus packets.
+- Cons: You need to have at least 100G Uplinks and expesive dedicated servers to process all fast incoming/outgoing traffic, you have to manage all the network issues your self and if you saturate your links with the upstream BGP provider they may drop your traffic and/or blackhole you anyways as no one wants unwanted bandwidth costs & saturated links by malicious traffic or bogus packets.

 Before do you even think of option d) watch this:

 Cool, but how i detect attacks?
 Well if you have $$ and you only believe enterprise stuff

 --> grab that 500+ grand network box and put it in front of your DC... whereas if you are an opensource guy you can go for FastNetMon (By Pavel Odintsov) and setup your own Anti-DDoS detection/mitigation solution.

 FastNetMon is DDoS analyzer that will let you to detect nearly realtime attacks or suspicious traffic (example: VPS X is compromised and starts doing SYN Flood vs outbound nets --> detected and alerted by FNM), FNM isn't just a

 detection tool but also helps to mitigate attacks, after the ban rule is triggered a bash script is being executed (there are also a lot of 'extra' stuff to do..
 Slack webhooks..Keep a track of Influx metircs..Email Alerts...Send an emergency call/SMS..BGP Announce...Shutoff the VPS)